AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 Apr 24, 2025

 Let’s dive into everything you need to know about AMC custom audiences.
-In this blog, we’ll cover:

-What is AMC Custom Audience?
+What is an Amazon Marketing Cloud Custom Audience?

-AMC Custom Audience refers to audience segments you build using insights from Amazon Marketing Cloud (AMC)—based on actual customer behaviors, shopping patterns, and ad interactions.
+AMC Custom Audience refers to audience segments you build using insights from Amazon Marketing Cloud (AMC) based on actual customer behaviors, shopping patterns, and ad interactions.

 Now, by layering in ad-attributed data, advertisers gain full visibility into the customer journey: who saw which ad, where it was shown, and what ultimately drove the sale.
 It tracks the exact path from an ad impression to checkout.